 If the warm weather has you itching to make something fun to wear for Spring, then I’ve got 15 suggestions to get you started!
-Here are 15 Simple Spring Wardrobe Sewing Project ideas.
+Here are 15 Simple Spring and Summer Wardrobe Sewing Project ideas.

 I spent the last few weeks going through my pattern stash and scouring Pinterest for project ideas for Spring and Summer Wardrobe items to sew.
 I thought today, that I’d share with you some of what I’ve found, just incase you’ve got the “Spring sewing bug” too.

-Most of these project are patterns from independent designers, so there is a cost.
+Most of these projects are patterns from independent designers, so there is a cost.
 I don’t mind supporting indie designers and figured you didn’t either.
 A few of the projects are free tutorials online.

 Most places keep the AC set so low that I’m freezing all the time.
 I picked up a tunic to buy at a store and it was over $100.
 I looked at it and realized it was just a giant rectangle so I made one for myself.
 The whole process was pretty simple, to get the full tutorial to make one CLICK HERE.

 I made this blouse a few years ago and it has been in regular rotation ever since.
 I have plans to make another one this summer out of navy seersucker.
 Just a note, I wish I had made the top 2″ longer.
 I’m tall and it’s not quite long enough for me.
 Also, next time I’m going to add an invisible zipper to the back.
 The original version closes with buttons and I hate that I can’t get myself dressed.

 The second one I made out of white eyelet since I never seem to have enough white tops during the summer.
 I added a bit of blue liberty fabric as trim around the neckline as a contrast.
 I have plans to make a 3rd top this year, I’m just debating about which fabric to use!

 I added a panel of Liberty fabric to the front and lengthened the back a bit.
 You can read more about the project HERE.